Factbook

 Nutrition & Health

 BASF’s Nutrition & Health division develops, produces and markets ingredients for the nutrition and health industries.
-Our products fulfill the highest safety, regulatory and sustainability standards.
+Our cost-competitive products fulfill the highest safety, regulatory and sustainability standards.
 Together with our customers, we play an active part in enhancing the nutrition and health of consumers all over the world.

-Sales by direct customer industry 2024
+Sales by direct customer industry 2025

 Portfolio